ETS-Android3/galaxyforce/README.md

 ## Deploying to the Android Play Console

+It is recommended that you deploy signed bundles to the Google Play Console.

 ***

-### Building a Signed APK
+### Building a Signed Bundle

-From Android Studio, create a new signed APK.
+From Android Studio, create a new signed App Bundle.

 ```
 Build -> Clean Project